chunweiz/CCUX/doc/deploy.md

 Baseline  | `grunt\deploy\base.js`
 Component | `grunt\deploy\component.js`

 In order to invoke Grunt to deploy a scenario, open your command prompt and navigate to your local CCUX repository root folder where the `Gruntfile.js` resides.
-Depending on your scenario, type one of the following command:
+Depending on your scenario, type one of the following commands:

 **Module**
 ```